 Historically, many entities viewed director re-elections as “non-events” which were often passed with nearly unanimous support and few questions from investors.

-Similar to trends observed in recent years, we have continued to see an increased focus on individual director re-elections, particularly in underperforming organisations with poor financial results or governance issues.
+Like trends we have observed in recent years, we have continued to see an increased focus on individual director re-elections and accountability, particularly in underperforming organisations with poor financial results or governance issues.
+In addition, director accountability has extended to the organisation’s response to the COVID-19 global pandemic, along with receipt of JobKeeper.

-There were a number of protest votes against director re-elections, specifically where the director was a long-standing director who was part of the board in place at the time of the poor performance and potentially had the ability to influence and approve certain outcomes, or at least should have been aware of certain issues during that time.
+There were several protest votes against director re-elections, specifically where the director was a long-standing director who was part of the board in place at the time of the poor performance and potentially had the ability to influence and approve certain outcomes or at least should have been aware of certain issues during that time.

-The recent AGM season has also shown that some investors are willing to extend their “against” votes to organisations which are not necessarily the target of the “against” vote – in that if directors who are up for re-election are also directors of other entities which are in the spotlight for the wrong reasons, investors may vote against the director’s re-election even if the entity itself is not experiencing issues.
+The recent AGM season has also shown that some investors are willing to extend their “against” votes to organisations which are not necessarily the target of the “against” vote.
+If directors, who are up for re-election, are also directors of other entities, which are in the spotlight for the wrong reasons, investors may vote against the director’s re-election even if the entity itself is not experiencing significant issues.
+Again, while not a new issue, overcommitment and workload of directors remains a focus of investors and proxy advisors, being popularly referred to as “over-boarding”.

-Again, continuing on from the 2017, 2018 and 2019 AGM seasons, we observed at a number of meetings, investors requesting directors subject to re-election address the meeting and outline the benefits and attributes they would bring to the board composition and an increase of questions being asked by investors regarding director re-elections.
+Continuing from trends in recent years, we observed a higher level of engagement between directors and investors at several meetings.
+We also saw investors asking directors (subject to re-election) to address the meeting and outline the benefits and attributes they would bring to the board composition and an increase of questions being asked by investors regarding director re-elections.

 Remuneration remains front and centre

-It is no surprise that remuneration matters continued to dominate many AGMs.
-Some of our clients who have historically received almost unanimous support for their remuneration reports, had “No” votes creeping close to a strike.
+Some of our clients who have historically received almost unanimous support for their remuneration reports, had “no” votes creeping close to a strike or indeed received a strike.

-2020 also saw the continued trend of using the remuneration report to express discontent not only relating to remuneration related matters but extending more broadly in relation to a company’s general and financial performance.
+2021 also saw the continued trend of using the remuneration report to express discontent not only relating to remuneration related matters but extending more broadly in relation to a company’s general or financial performance.

 1 ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations, Fourth Edition, commentary on Recommendation 6.3, page 24.